Day 2 of government shutdown ends with no deal; vote pushed to Monday

 Despite the lack of progress, negotiations late Sunday appeared to have moved slightly toward agreement to reopen the government.

-The movement came after a day that started pessimistically, with leaders of both parties blaming one another for the shutdown on the Sunday morning shows, but it grew more optimistic as a bipartisan group of senators hashed out a plan.
+The movement came after a day that started pessimistically, with leaders of both parties blaming each other for the shutdown on the Sunday morning shows, but it grew more optimistic as the bipartisan group of senators hashed out a plan.

 The 22 senators, organized by Collins, emerged from their second day of talks and marched their proposal to Schumer and McConnell.
-Collins was instrumental in ending the last government shutdown, in 2013.
-While McConnell and then-Democratic leader Harry Reid were stuck in a stalemate, she forged a bipartisan path forward then.
+Collins was instrumental in ending the last government shutdown, in 2013, when she forged a bipartisan path forward when McConnell and then-Democratic leader Harry Reid were stuck in a stalemate.

 Related: Tom Cotton: Support for immigration deal won't hinge on Trump

-Monday's noon vote would reopen the government by extending funding for three weeks, until Feb.
-8. It would also extend the low-income children's health insurance program, CHIP, for six years and suspend some taxes under the Affordable Care Act.
+The noon vote on Monday, if it passes, will extend government funding for three weeks, until Feb.
+8, the low-income children's health insurance program, CHIP, for six years and suspend some taxes under the Affordable Care Act.

 The stark division between the parties was on full display Sunday morning as lawmakers took to the Sunday shows to assign fault for the funding impasse on their political opponents, while offering little optimism that a compromise is on the horizon.